 Find out about living in the UK

-Learn about what daily life in the UK entails.
-You'll find useful links and information in the these pages.
+Learn what to expect from daily life in the UK and explore the useful links and information in these pages.

 You will also need to know how to get around the UK using public transport or alternatively learn about the rules and regulations of driving in the UK.